 Maranta’s fold their leaves into a huddle at night and go to “sleep.”
 The leaves fold upward like praying hands giving the plant its common name of prayer plant.

-It is also often called the rabbit track plant because of the chocolate brown markings on the leaves of some varieties.
+It is also often called the rabbit tracks plant because of the chocolate brown markings on the leaves of some prayer plant varieties.

 Maranta leuconeura ‘Kerchoveana’